jbrazda/ic-sagent-docker/README.md

 ## Description

 This package contains example docker file and supporting scripts to run Informatica CLoud Secure Agent on a Docker Container.
 Note that this is not an official or supported method how to run Informatica Secure Agent.
-It is useful though to  leearning how to setup secure agent, create agent clusters or test integrations
+It is useful though to  learning how to setup secure agent, create agent clusters or test integrations
 Full containerization of Secure agent is non trivial as it requires custom configuration of agent if deem to use this method as your runtime

 ## 1. Prepare Org for Agent installation